metasfresh/metasfresh-documentation/_appdictionary_collection/EN/sysconfig_address_fields_toggle_display.md

 ```

-- Than go to `de.metas.ui.web.address.IAddressModel#IAddressModel` and insert this code
+- Than go to `de.metas.ui.web.address.IAddressModel#IAddressModel` and insert this code:

 ```java
 //@formatter:off